 AP Art History resource requirements:

-- The school ensures that each student has access to a college-level art history textbook in hard copy and/or electronic format (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level art history textbook (in print or electronic format) for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

-- The school ensures that each AP Art History class has access to a digital projector and screens for viewing at least two works of art side by side.
+- The school ensures that each AP Art History class has access to a digital projector and screens for viewing at least 2 works of art side by side.

 - The school ensures that each AP Art History class has access to digital images covering the material addressed in the course.

 - DeWitte, Debra J., Ralph M. Larmann, and M. Kathryn Shields.
 Gateways to Art: Understanding the Visual Arts.
-New York: Thames and Hudson Inc. & W.W.
-Norton.
+3rd edition.
+New York: Thames and Hudson Inc. (represented by W.W.
+Norton), 2018.

 - Honour, Hugh, and John F. Fleming.
 The Visual Arts: A History.
-London: Laurence King Publishing Ltd.
+7th edition.
+London: Laurence King Publishing Ltd, 2013.

 - Kleiner, Fred S. Gardner’s Art Through the Ages: A Global History.
-Cengage Learning.
+16th edition.
+Cengage Learning, 2019.

 - Wilkins, David, Bernie Schultz, and Katheryn M. Linduff.
 Art Past, Art Present.
-Pearson.
+6th edition.
+Pearson, 2008.